John-Nik/portfolio/README.md

 **0.13.1:** Changed the button of the form into a fixed 100px width, and changed the form names to see which form netlify is detecting

 **0.13.2:** Added netlify CLI to debug in a local environment server along side testing other things

+**1.0.0:**
+- Added a formspree form, since it fixes all the issues netlify and nextjs 14.0 have.
+Each of them tries to handle the form in their own way causing them to conflict and not do anything in the end
+- Updated the CV file
+- Made the icons in the about me, skills section more accessible